 How does Cloud Computing Work?

-Cloud computing is different from traditional IT hosting services.
+According to Verticomm, cloud computing is different from traditional IT hosting services.
 In that, the consumer which is usually a business, organization, or an individual user, do not own the infrastructure they need to support the applications and programs they use.
 Instead, apps and software is owned and operated by a third-party, and the consumer only pays for the services they use.
 Hence, cloud computing is a utility-based, on-demand method of computing.

 There are five key features of cloud computing and they are: